nickmachairas/edafos/docs/soil_profile.rst

 Most of the design problems encountered in Soil Mechanics involve calculations with geotechnical properties of soil profiles that have been deduced from raw geotechnical data.
-Case in point, recomendended step-by-step design procedures within `FHWA GEC 012`_ start by delineating the soil profile into layers using soil test data.
+Case in point, recommended step-by-step design procedures within `FHWA GEC 012`_ start by delineating the soil profile into layers using soil test data.